 Dublin Bottling Works

 While in Dublin, visit Dublin Bottling Works, the oldest soda bottling facility in Texas.
 Though the bottling line is now out of commission, kiddos see the process from start to finish in still-life.
 Kids walk alongside the conveyor belt to see bottles mounted to the racks portraying every step — from washing the glass bottles to filling them with soda.
 After the 45-minute tour, join the rush to Old Doc Soda Shop across the street for free samples.
-Tours run every 45 minutes daily (except Monday) from 10:15am–4:15pm.
+Tours run every 45 minutes daily (when the facility is open) from 10:15am–4:15pm.